 - 3.1.1.1 This FIS is applicable to radio communication systems providing communication services for safety-related application processes using open networks.
-It specifies for ERTMS/ETCS the Radio System Interoperability for message exchange between on-board and trackside equipment in respect to safety-related application processes, like Automatic Train Control of ETCS level 2/3.
-Additionally, it specifies for ETCS level 1 the optional message exchange between on-board equipment and radio in-fill unit. - 3.1.1.2 Optionally, this FIS is applicable also to non-safety related application processes using the services of the radio communication subsystem for communication purposes. - 3.1.1.3 In particular this FIS does not define: - The application functionality and application information flow. - The open networks used. - The physical architecture of the radio communication subsystem. - 3.1.1.4 Within the scope of this document, the terms "Radio Communication System (RCS)" and EuroRadio system are used synonymously. - 3.1.1.5 Currently, the version handling fixed for ERTMS/ETCS is as follows: - There is one version of CFM only. - There is one version of SFM only. - 3.1.1.6 Version upgrade for enhanced EuroRadio CFM and SFM, if any, will follow the principle as defined in Unisig class1 SRS: - The on-board CFM and SFM may operate with several versions. - The on-board CFM and SFM will decide whether it can use the protocol data units (PDUs) received from trackside. - This version check does not restrict negotiation of connection features by means of QoS class (CFM) or safety feature (SFM).
+It specifies for ERTMS/ETCS the Radio System Interoperability for message exchange between onboard and trackside equipment in respect to safety-related application processes, like Automatic Train Protection of ETCS level 2/3.
+Additionally, it specifies for ETCS level 1 the optional message exchange between on-board equipment and radio in-fill unit. - 3.1.1.2 This FIS is applicable for both Circuit Switched (CS) and Packet Switched (PS) data transmission. - 3.1.1.3 Optionally, this FIS is applicable also to non-safety related application processes using the services of the radio communication subsystem for communication purposes. - 3.1.1.4 In particular this FIS does not define: - The application functionality and application information flow. - The open networks used. - The physical architecture of the radio communication subsystem. - 3.1.1.5 Within the scope of this document, the terms "Radio Communication System (RCS)" and EuroRadio system are used synonymously. - 3.1.1.6 Currently, the version handling fixed for ERTMS/ETCS is as follows: - There is one version of CFM only. - There is one version of SFM only. - 3.1.1.7 The CS-PS dual stack defined in this document is compatible with the CS only stack of previous versions of this specification.
+Even if the network is PS enabled, the trackside is allowed to only support CS mode. - 3.1.1.8 Version upgrade for enhanced EuroRadio CFM and SFM, if any, will follow the principle as defined in [Subset-026]: - The on-board CFM and SFM may operate with several of its versions. - The on-board CFM and SFM will decide whether it can use the protocol data units (PDUs) received from trackside. - This version check does not restrict negotiation of connection features by means of QoS class (CFM) or safety feature (SFM). - 3.1.1.9 The CS-PS dual stack defined in this document provides only train initiated connection establishment in case of train trackside communications.